mjtorn/django-stripe/docs/library/actions/core/customers.md

 This method is used to soft delete a customer by its Stripe ID.
 It marks the customer as deleted in the local database.

-??? example "Soft Delete Customer"
+!!!
+Example "Soft Delete Customer"
     ```python
     from django_stripe.actions import StripeCustomerAction